megaNour/shout/README.md

 % shout "" "This is a grey log.
 Log arguments inline in grey.
 Notice the empty OPT_STRING."
 This is a grey log.
 Log arguments inline in grey.
 Notice the empty OPT_STRING.
 Test passed!

+% SHOUT_COLOR=$_red # Let's define the default color to red.
-% shout "$_red" "This is a red line log.
-You can change the color."
+% shout "" "${_red}This is a red line log.$_grn You$_yel can$_blu change$_mag the$_cya color$_whi by$_def inserting your own escape sequences.
+They will be preserved."
 This is a red line log.
-You can change the color.
+You can change the color by inserting your own escape sequences.
+They will be preserved.
 Test passed!

+% SHOUT_COLOR= # You can also opt out of default color by setting it to null.
+Unsetting it would activate back the default fallback!
+% shout "" "This is printed in regular color :'("
+This is printed in regular color :'(
+Test passed!

+% SHOUT_COLOR=$_gry
+% shout "" "This is printed in grey :)"
+This is printed in grey :)
+Test passed!

 % unset SHOUT_ENABLED
-% shout "f$_red" "The \"f\"orce switch bypasses SHOUT_ENABLED.
+% shout "f" "${_red}The \"f\"orce switch bypasses SHOUT_ENABLED.
 Switches go before any color."
 The "f"orce switch bypasses SHOUT_ENABLED.
 Switches go before any color.
 Test passed!

 % shout fa This is a positional arg log using the \"a\" switch.
 $1: This
 $2: is